-What happens when people come to your app store page?
-Specifically, what are visitors doing from the moment they arrive via a campaign link to the moment they drop off or hit the “get” button?
+What happens when people come to the store page of your mobile app?
+Specifically, what are visitors doing from the moment they arrive via a marketing campaign link to the moment they drop off or hit the “Install” button?

 Knowing how visitors move through your app store page and interact with its content helps you optimize it to increase the conversion rate of your mobile app.

 Note: the first free experiment comes with all the advanced mobile app store page analytics features and profound conversion rate statistics.
 Sign up and try.

 1. Find out if potential users of your mobile app actually “read more” on the app page in a store.

 Most description tests have to do with the first paragraph or even the very first line of text.
 Perhaps not surprisingly for many marketers, visitors rarely go beyond the “read more” button and full text hardly increases installs and boosts conversion rate.
-People will read the first couple of words and then make a decision.
-About 1% of all page visitors take the time and effort to read the full description.
+People will read the first couple of words and then make a decision on mobile app install.
+About 1% of all page visitors take time and effort to read the full description.

-Below are some of the common one-liner description tests marketers run within optimization of mobile app and conversion rate increase activities:
+Below there are some of the common one-liner description tests marketers run within optimization of mobile app and conversion rate increase activities: